SSX creator reveals new snowboarding game 'Project Gravity'

 “But we do want to make this arcadey, amazing-feeling, very accessible, competitive and fun game.”

-As for where Project Gravity goes from here, Rechtschaffner is currently two to four weeks away from confirming a deal with an unannounced publisher, but no specific dates are in place.
+As for where Project Gravity goes from here, Rechtschaffner is currently in talks with an unannounced publisher, but no specific dates are in place.
 He did, however, say the goal is “to get something out there that people can start experiencing sooner rather than later.”

 These details, including the existence of Project Gravity, were confirmed in a full interview we will publish alongside a retrospective review of SSX Tricky.
 Anyone looking for a remake can support a project emerging on Reddit although it sounds like Project Gravity will give virtual adrenaline junkies the rush they've been craving.